andreas-becker/project-ASVS-User-Stories/Authentication/2_2_1-Authentication_Authenticator-anti-automation.md

 And allow access if the credentials are valid
 ```

-**Scenario_name**: validate effectiveness of anti-automation capabilities enforced by the system
+**Scenario_name**: Validate effectiveness of anti-automation capabilities enforced by the system

 **Gherkin syntax**: